Preheating in Palatini Higgs inflation on the lattice: Lattice study

 Finally, we can use the obtained evolution of the energy density between inflation and radiation domination to calculate the cosmological parameters.
 During preheating, the energy content of the Universe is transferred from potential energy of the inflaton field to the $g_*$ effective radiating degrees of freedom.
 If all the energy of the Universe is contained in radiation, we can define the ``effective temperature'' as follows:

-Note that in the absence of dissipation, classical simulations do not thermalize to a Boltzmann distribution~\cite[see, e.g.,][]{Micha:2002ey,Berges:2013lsa}, but the UV degrees of freedom still act as a thermal bath for the IR dynamics.
-In this sense, the quantity $T(\rho)$ is useful to compare with the results obtained within the approximation of an instantaneous preheating.
+Note that in the absence of dissipation, classical simulations do not thermalize to a Boltzmann distribution~\cite[see, e.g.,][]{Micha:2002ey,Berges:2013lsa}.
+Nonetheless, the quantity $T(\rho)$ is useful to compare with the results obtained within the approximation of an instantaneous preheating.
 If the energy transfer from the inflaton field to the Standard Model degrees of freedom is instantaneous, the potential \eqref{eq:pot} dominates the energy budget, and all of $\rho = \lambda M_P^4 / 4 \xi^2$ is transferred to radiation, giving us the preheating temperature: